apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/tar.md

 Some fields are not used by Oak.
 In particular, Oak sets the file mode, the owner's numeric ID, the group's numeric ID, the checksum, and the name of linked file to uninteresting values.
-The only meaningful values assigned to the fields of the entry values are:
+The only meaningful values assigned to the fields of the entry header are:

 - file name: the name of the data file.
 There are different data files used by Oak.
 They are described below.